When you sign a purchase agreement on a house, you should get a home inspection before closing.

 Most home inspectors check many of the same possible issues.
 However, there is not a universal home inspection checklist that every company uses.
 Make sure that your report at least includes the following.

 Foundation – Make sure there are no obvious cracks in the foundation by looking around the walls and ceilings.
-Do the same to the exterior of the home looking for cracked bricks and trees planted to close to the home.
+Do the same to the home’s exterior, looking for cracked bricks and trees planted close to the home.

 Drainage – Check the gutters and ensure water will flow away from the foundation.

-Roof – Do the singles need to be replace?
-Asphalt shingles has a lifespan of 15-40 years.
+Roof – Do the singles need to be replaced?
+Asphalt shingles have a lifespan of 15-40 years.

 Exterior – Go over the entire exterior of the home.
 Are there any broken fixtures, does it need repainting, is there rotting wood or exposed wiring.